Abh29/Semantic_analysis_nlp/README.md

-# Semantic_analysis_nlp
+# Semtiment_analysis_nlp
-This is an attempt at emplementing Semantic_analysis in python with the goal to do the same in c++
+This is an attempt at emplementing Sentiment_analysis in python with the goal to do the same in c++